kmoilane/birdnest/README.md

 PHP version: 8.1.11<br>
 MySQL version: 8.0.21<br>

-The birdnest.sql files has the table structure for the violations, but does not provide a command for creating other than the table.
+The birdnest.sql file has the table structure for the violations, but does not provide a command for creating other than the table.
 If you want to build this yourself, you need to first create a database, and change the app/config/config.php variables accordingly.<br>

 The full subject can be found <a href="https://assignments.reaktor.com/birdnest/" target="_blank">here</a>.